campus-clearout-center/campus-clearout-center.github.io/index.md

 ## Overall Community Feedback
 The overall feedback we got from UH community members was that our website was simple and well formatted.
 It was not too distracting and they found it to be usefull for students who are moving out an easier way to sell their stuff.
 We received these common critics about our website and changed them in order to make our design more user friendly :

-- negative price for selling an item should not be allowed
+- Negative price for selling an item should not be allowed
 - Image option is a little confusing
 - Home text page is hard to read
 - Logo would look better in white